top of page

 However, it was architectural historian Reyner Banham’s review in 1955 of Alison and Peter Smithson’s school at Hunstanton in Norfolk, with its uncompromising approach to the display of the steel and brick structure and its services, that established the movement.

-Features of Brutalist architecture
+Features of Brutalism.png

 About

 Brutalist Architecture Sheffield is a digital portfolio/campaign celebrating 9 Brutalist landmarks in the steel city.
-It was created by Audrius Kopka as part of final project for the Digital Media Management course at Sheffield Hallam University in 2019.
+It was created by Audrius Kopka as part of the final project for the Digital Media Management course at Sheffield Hallam University in 2019.

 • Instagram

-© 2019-2024 Brutalist Architecture Sheffield.
+© 2019-2025 Brutalist Architecture Sheffield.
 Proudly created with Wix.com

 bottom of page